Jon-GSC/MT1D_CNN/README.md

 ### Download link-note:

 * The aim of this inversion study is to train a neural network model for retriving subsurface resistivity distribution using deep learning framework.
-The code has been tested without issue in PyCharm IDE.
+The code has been tested without any issue in PyCharm IDE.

 ### Requirements: